prachiheda/cse15l-lab-reports/lab3.md

 ### Option 2: -newer
 The -newer option searches for files that were modified/created after another given file.
 Source: https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
+This can be useful for tracking history of file creation.

 #### Using -newer on ./technical/911report with file chapter-1.txt:
 ```